idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/Postprocessors/MaterialTimeStepPostprocessor.md

 ### Minimum Time Step Size Based on Number of Elements in which a Property Changes

-The allowable time step size can also be controlled by the totalr of elements for which a material property changes over the course of the time step.
+The allowable time step size can also be controlled by the total number of elements in which a material property changes over the course of the time step.
 This can be used in the context of continuum damage to limit the number of elements damaged at a single time step.
 To do so, the user needs to define a scalar material property with the input parameter